jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test passes

-* I add another assertion to see what happens when I try to count an item that is not in the list_
+* I want to see what happens when I try to count an item that is not in the list_

   .. code-block:: python
     :emphasize-lines: 2